HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Introduction

 In this work, we propose HiCrowd, a hierarchical architecture that integrates reinforcement learning (RL) with model predictive control (MPC) to enable efficient and safe navigation in dense human environments, as shown in Fig.~\ref{fig:teaser}.
-Crucially, HiCrowd's high-level RL policy predicts a socially aware \emph{follow point} that guides the robot to align with a suitable pedestrian group (i.e., the local crowd flow).
+HiCrowd's high-level RL policy predicts a socially aware \emph{follow point} that guides the robot to align with a suitable pedestrian group (i.e., the local crowd flow).
 The low-level MPC then optimizes a short-horizon trajectory to track this guidance while ensuring dynamic feasibility and safety with respect to nearby humans.
 This hierarchical design separates long-term decision making (group following and goal progress) from short-term motion control (collision avoidance), enabling consistent progress toward the goal in dense crowds while ensuring reliable safety in highly dynamic environments.

 We evaluate HiCrowd against both classical and learning-based baselines, including the reactive planner ORCA~\cite{berg2011orca}, and the RL-based methods SARL~\cite{chen2019sarl} and CrowdAttn~\cite{liu2023attn}.
-We further include an MPC-only ablation to isolate the contribution of the crowd-following module.
+We include an MPC-only ablation to isolate the contribution of the crowd-following module.
 Experiments are conducted in two settings: (1) an \emph{offline} setting, where humans replay recorded motions without reacting to the robot, and (2) an \emph{online} setting, where humans (controlled via ORCA) react to the robot in simulation.
 We use the ETH-UCY dataset~\cite{lerner2007crowds, pellegrini2010improving} and a synthetic crowd dataset to test navigation performance in dense human environments.

 Experimental results show that HiCrowd outperforms baseline methods, achieving higher success rates and more efficient navigation.
 It also maintains safe social distances and significantly reduces freezing in dense crowds.
 The qualitative analysis highlights that HiCrowd consistently aligns with crowd flows and reaches goals with minimal delay.
-In contrast, baseline methods often become stuck in dense opposing flows, requiring multiple abrupt reactive actions and exhibiting more frequent freezing.
+In contrast, baseline methods tend to become stuck in dense opposing flows, leading to abrupt reactive actions and frequent freezing.
+Finally, we deployed HiCrowd on a mobile robot in two real-world crowded environments: a public museum and Expo 2025 Osaka.
+Without any retraining, the robot successfully navigated dense pedestrian flows, robustly demonstrating safe and socially aware behavior.